UrsKR/updates-r-simple/README.md

 For a more complex example that can also cope with IDEs, please refer to the demo module.

 ## Changelog

+#### v1.1.1
+* Uses the full base-URL to retrieve the list of available updates, if it ends in a slash "/".

 #### v1.1.0
 * Unpacks zipped archives in the update fileset automatically